 Cicero was held in high regard by many of his peers and came to be venerated after his death.
 He was by no means a perfect human being, none of us is, but his writings offer profound insights into the human condition.

 On Living and Dying Well is only a short book, which makes it accessible to many people.
-If you want a useful guide to on how to live better, this book is as good a place as any to start.
+If you want a useful guide on how to live better, this book is as good a place as any to start.

 On Living and Dying Well summary